Manyce400/imani-maven-parent/README.md

 # imani-maven-parent
-Maven parent module for all Imani projects
+Maven parent module for all Imani projects.
+All Imani Maven modules should extend this parent pom moduel.